 Similarly, if you’re applying to a medical school, you needn’t include statements about how you’ve ‘always wanted to help people’ or that you ‘had a calling to be a doctor since age 7’.

-However, there are aspects of your personal history that will be useful here.
+However, there are key aspects of your personal history that will be useful here:

-- Talk about the time that you did an internship, and what experience that gave you.
+- Talk about that time you did an internship, and what you got from that work experience.

 - Talk about your own major research project and what you discovered about yourself.

-- Talk about any publications, conference presentations, or assistantships you’ve done, and what they taught you.
+- Talk about any publications, conference presentations, or assistantships you’ve done, and what they've taught you.

 Don't use the same statement for 10 different applications

-One mistake that applicants often make is thinking that, when they’re applying to more than one programme, they need only send the same details, written the same way, to 5 or 10 different universities.
+One mistake that applicants often make is thinking that when they’re applying to multiple study programmes, they only need to send the same details, written the same way, to 5 or 10 different universities.
 I’ve heard advisors and tutors recommend ‘writing one personal statement’ and ‘changing the name of the university’ for each one.